-In the spirit of national and international endorsements for human rights education noted above, we offer several answers to the question: how does this trainer's guidebook further human rights education.
+In the spirit of national and international endorsements for human rights education noted above, APAP developed Human Rights Echos for use as a guide to human rights educators and facilitators of learning groups.
+We offer several answers to the question: how does the Echo Sessions guidebook further human rights education.
 (1) We use the methods of goal-oriented non-formal education.
-(2) We rely on a values framework in combination with the participants' existing knowledge and experience, relating it to new ideas and action so as to strengthen their understanding of and reliance on human rights.
+(2) Human Rights Echos relies on a values framework in combination with the participants' existing knowledge and experience, relating it to new ideas and action so as to strengthen their understanding of and reliance on human rights.
 (3) Specific educational exercises are presented that are tied to core values and human rights norms.
-(4) We use methods suitable for replication, making it possible for those involved to "pass the word" on to others, who in turn can "echo" them for the benefit of an expanding circle of people.
+(4) We use methods suitable for replication, making it possible for those involved to "pass the word" on to others, who in turn can use "echo sessions" for the benefit of an expanding circle of people.

-1. Goal-Oriented Popular Education.
-What is popular or non-formal education?
-We get a better understanding by contrasting it with formal and informal methods.

-- Formal education refers to the normally three-tier structure of primary, secondary and tertiary education for which governments generally have the principal responsibility. - Non-formal education is any organized, systematic educational activity carried on outside the formal system to offer selected types of learning to particular subgroups in the population, adults as well as children.
-Popular education is non-formal education directed toward grass-roots communities with empowerment as its goal. - Informal education may or may not be organized, and is usually unsystematic education, having its impact on the lifelong processes by which every person acquires and accumulates knowledge, skills, attitudes and insights from daily experiences and exposure such as through meetings at coffee ceremonies, and getting information from radio, television and the print media.
+1. Goal-Oriented Non-Formal Education.
+APAP uses nonformal education to facilitate human rights education.
+What is non-formal education?
+We get a better understanding by contrasting it with formal and in-formal methods.
+Formal education refers to the normally three-tier structure of primary, secondary and tertiary education for which governments generally have the principal responsibility.
+Non-formal education is any organized, systematic educational activity carried on outside the formal system to offer selected types of learning to particular subgroups in the population, adults as well as children.
+Informal education may or may not be organized, and is usually unsystematic education, having its impact on the lifelong processes by which every person acquires and accumulates knowledge, skills, attitudes and insights from daily experiences and exposure such as through meetings at coffee ceremonies, and getting information from radio, television and the print media.
 Through all of these sources, we get some of our understanding of human rights.
 NGOs have performed numerous roles in furthering the cause of human rights learning in all of these formats.

-Popular education is used outside the school system by NGOs around the world to assist people to develop knowledge and skills and to help them meet their basic needs.
-Popular human rights education may use several objectives to serve the goal of empowerment.
+Non-formal education is used outside the school system by NGOs around the world to assist people to develop knowledge and skills and to help them meet their basic needs.
+Nonformal human rights education may be addressed to several goals.
 It may attempt to:

-- enhance knowledge about human rights, e.g., knowledge about the range of constitutionally protected human rights as well as present-day declarations, conventions and covenants. - enable people to develop critical understanding of their life situation, e.g., questioning the barriers and structures which prevent the full enjoyment of their rights and freedoms. - help in the process of value clarification, as thinking people reflect on such values as fairness, equality, and justice. - bring about attitudinal changes, e.g., teaching tolerance among and between members of different ethnic and national groups. - promote attitudes of solidarity, e.g., helping people recognize the struggles of others both at home and abroad as our fellow human beings seek to meet their needs and respond to violations of human rights. - effect behavioral change, bringing about action that reflects people's respect for one another, e.g., men behaving in non-abusive ways toward women, government officials behaving respectfully toward citizens by honoring everyone's human rights, etc.
+- enhance knowledge about human rights, e.g., knowledge about the range of constitutionally protected human rights as well as present-day declarations, conventions and covenants. - enable people to develop critical understanding of their life situation, e.g., questioning the barriers and structures which prevent the full enjoyment of their rights and freedoms. - help in the process of value clarification, as thinking people reflect on such values as fairness, equality, and justice. - bring about attitudinal changes, e.g., teaching tolerance among and between members of different ethnic and national groups. - promote attitudes of solidarity, e.g., helping people recognize the struggles of others both at home and abroad as our fellow human beings seek to meet their needs and respond to violations of human rights. - effect behavioral change, bringing about action that reflects people's respect for one another, e.g., men behaving in nonabusive ways toward women, government officials behaving respectfully toward citizens by honoring everyone's human rights, etc.

-When all of these goals have been met, the achievement helps to promote the most important general goal of popular human rights education.
-That is empowerment which is the priority goal for the human rights education program presented here.
+When all of these goals have been met, the achievement helps to promote the most important general goal of non-formal human rights education.
+That is empowerment which is the priority goal for the human rights education program presented in Human Rights Echos.